Kenan Thompson and cast hit the ice for a Mighty Ducks reunion

 One of the more recognizable people in the group was Kenan Thompson, 40, who starred in the flick’s 1994 sequel, D2: The Mighty Ducks.
 He later joined the cast of Saturday Night Live in 2003, and he’s since become the variety show’s longest-running actor.

-The pics and videos showed Thompson, Tamberelli and a few other familiar faces smiling as they attempted to skate and pass a puck around a rink in upstate New York.
+The pics and videos showed Thompson, Tamberelli and a few other familiar faces smiling as they attempted to skate and pass a puck around a rink in upstate New York.“What a sweet day!!”
+Tamberelli wrote on Instagram before giving a shout out to the NHL’s Anaheim Ducks, a pro hockey team that was started because of the popularity of the film franchise.

 The Mighty Ducks also starred Emilio Estevez, now 56, who played a lawyer arrested for drunk driving and who’s sentenced to 500 hours of community service as punishment.
 His character, Gordon Bombay, has his own history with hockey, so he’s required to coach a kids’ team with very few resources.